HamzaAkbar067/HamzaAkbar067/README.md

 ### About Me

-I've 5+ years of experience in web development, proficient in both frontend and backend development.
+I have experience in web development, proficient in both **frontend** and **backend** development.
 I work with a diverse range of technologies and frameworks to bring ideas to life.
 Please feel free to contact me at [hakbar067@gmail.com](mailto:hakbar067@gmail.com) to discuss potential collaborations or to engage in tech-related discussions!

 #### Programming Languages and Tools: